awsdocs/amazon-kendra-developer-guide/doc_source/delete-index.md

 --------

-# Deleting an index<a name="delete-index"></a>
+# Deleting an index and data source<a name="delete-index"></a>

+**Note**
+To delete a data source, see [Deleting data sources](delete-data-source.md)\.

- Delete an index from Amazon Kendra when you are no longer using the index\.
+You can delete an index from Amazon Kendra when you are no longer using the index\.
 For example, delete an index when:
 + You are no longer using the index and want to reduce charges to your AWS account\.
 An Amazon Kendra index accrues charges while it is running whether or not you make queries on the index\.
 + You want to reconfigure the index for a different edition of Amazon Kendra\.
 Delete the existing index and then create a new one with the different edition\.
 + You have reached the maximum number of indexes in your account and don't want to exceed your quota\.
 Delete an existing index and add a new one\.
 For information about the maximum number of indexes that you can create, see [Quotas](quotas.md#quota-details)\.

-To delete an index, use the console, the AWS Command Line Interface, an AWS CloudFormation script, or the `DeleteIndex` operation\.
+To delete an index, use the console, the AWS Command Line Interface, an AWS CloudFormation script, or the `DeleteIndex` API\.
 Deleting an index removes the index and all associated data sources and document data\.
 Deleting an index doesn't remove the original documents from your storage\.

 **To delete an index \(console\)**